Mitchzah/Mitchzah.github.io/aboutme.md

 # Nicknames people have given me:

-  - "The Mitch" - Reference to "The Rock" and his possitivity in light of dire odds.
+  - "The Mitch" - Reference to "The Rock" and his positivity in light of dire odds.
   - "The Berlin Wall" - Reference to my high school (Olentangy Berlin) and record setting number of blocks in volleyball.

 # In summary: